aws-samples/amazon-sagemaker-predictive-maintenance-deployed-at-edge/README.md

 ## 7. Deploy the predictive-maintenance-advanced Lambda

+### 7.1 Create Lambda function to deploy to Greengrass Core

+We will create a Lambda function that will be deployed locally to Green Core.
+This function will download the machine learning model that you build earlier, and use this model to do inference on incoming sensor data to predict if device failure.

-From the repository you cloned in the Cloud9 environment, copy the lambda function predictlambda.py and the folder greengrasssdk to your local device.
+To prepare for the code of this function, from the repository you cloned in the Cloud9 environment, copy the lambda function predictlambda.py and the folder greengrasssdk to your local device.

 Open up a Terminal and Navigate to the folder where you downloaded the files and zip the two files together using the command